DagnyT/hardnet/README.md

 [Notebook](notebook/convert_HardNet_to_JIT.ipynb)

+## Update April 2025

+The PhotoTour dataset is [no longer available](https://github.com/pytorch/vision/issues/8960) at original links.
+We use a [mirror from CTU in Prague](https://cmp.felk.cvut.cz/~mishkdmy/datasets/BrownPhotoTour/) instead.

 ## Update April 06 2018

 We have added small shift and rot augmentation, which improves results up to 1mAP point on HPatches.
 It is in HardNet.py, turn on by --augmentation=True.
 All the weight will be updated soon.
 Version, which is trained on Brown + HPatches + PS datasets is in progress, stay tuned :)